-- Missouri-made barbecue, bacon, bourbon and beer are the focus at the aptly named Pig and Swig festival Nov.
+- Missouri-made barbecue, bacon, bourbon and beer will be the focus at the aptly named Pig and Swig festival Nov.
 9 in Kansas City.
-Live music, mechanical bull riding, life-size board games and more will round out the event in Kansas City's Power & Light District.
+Live music, mechanical bull riding, giant-size board games and more will round out the event in Kansas City's Power & Light District.

-- Octoberfest in Old Munichburgg, Sept.
+- Octoberfest in Old Munichburg, Sept.
 27-28 in Jefferson City, will feature the state's largest Dachshund Derby and costume contest.
-The celebration of German heritage in the Capital City's historic southside will include a wine and beer garden, craft demonstrations, kids activities, a car show and fall foods.
+The celebration of German heritage in the Capital City's historic southside will include a wine and beer garden, craft demonstrations, kids activities, a car show, and fall foods.

 - Visitors to the Spirit of St. Louis Air Show and STEM Expo, Sept.
 7-8 in Chesterfield, will have their eyes on the sky to see the U.S. Navy Blue Angels, Royal Air Force Jet Team and other aviation performers piloting historic and modern aircraft.
 On the ground, interactive exhibits and activities will highlight science, technology, engineering and math.

-- Visitors can tour a historic four-story mill at the Bollinger Mill Fall Festival Sept.
+- Visitors can tour a historic four-story mill and one of Missouri's four remaining covered bridges at the Bollinger Mill Fall Festival Sept.
 28 near Burfordville.
-The mill is located next to one of only four remaining covered bridges in the state.
 Festivalgoers are invited to bring old clothes to make their own scarecrow.
-Antique tractors will be on display, and a bluegrass band will perform in the afternoon.
+Antique tractors will be on display, and a bluegrass band will perform.

 - The tiny town of Caledonia features fall's favorite squash during its annual Pumpkin Festival, set for Oct.
 12 this year.
 Events will include a pumpkin recipe contest, crafting, seed spitting and pie eating.
 Visitors can hop on a hayride for a trip to the corn maze and pumpkin patch.